SerikM/forecaster/README.md

 ## API build instructions
-> to build and package the lambda project locally navigate to .\optimiser\api\src\optimiser directory and run
+> to build and package the lambda project locally navigate to .\forecaster\api\src\forecaster directory and run
 ```shell
 dotnet lambda package
 ```
-> this command will zip the packag into \Optimiser-api\src\Optimiser\bin\Release\netcoreapp3.1\Optimiser.zip
+> this command will zip the packag into \Forecaster-api\src\Forecaster\bin\Release\netcoreapp3.1\Forecaster.zip

-> to run tests navigate to .\Optimiser-api\test\Optimiser.Tests directory and run
+> to run tests navigate to .\Forecaster-api\test\Forecaster.Tests directory and run
 ```shell
  dotnet test
 ```